adibrit27/TestPlan_Iste422/README.md

-# TEst and Plan Project
+# Test and Plan Project

 ## Overview Test Plan Project
 This test project is designed to evaluate the functionality of various classes related to database conversion.
 The primary classes being tested include: